Early drama in Covid-hit Sydney to Hobart yacht race

 "It was a great adventure doing my first race and it's a great adventure lining up ahead of number 31 as well," he said ahead of race day.

 "That excitement on Boxing Day, that does not change at all.
-That little nervousness before the start, that sense of relief once you get out and actually start sailing the boat," he added.
+That little nervousness before the start, that sense of relief once you get out and actually start sailing the boat."

 © 2021 AFP